 Due to the strict organic method, from the farm to the warehouse, that Bloom follows in getting its atta brand ready for the market, it’s certainly safer.
 Bloom sharbati atta is not prepared using the quick and easy method, but it takes the longer harder route to keep it away from chemical contamination.
 Sharbati wheat is left out in the sun and the natural oxygen does the job of turning it into white.
-The mark of a good sharbati atta is that it won’t be pure white but is slightly yellowish because of this chemicals-free natural process of bleaching.
+The mark of a good sharbati atta is that it will not be pure white but is slightly yellowish because of this chemicals-free natural process of bleaching.

 The off-white unbleached atta gets duller as it ages.
-It’s not enough that you choose an unbleached product.
+It is not enough that you choose an unbleached product.
 The flour could be treated with other kinds of chemicals.
 Always check the label if you are particular about sticking to the organic option.
 The unbleached organic atta takes longer to produce and may be slightly more expensive.